8 Things Every Teacher Needs In Order To Grow

 You’re probably very good at what you do–at least parts of it.
 You’re also probably very bright, compassionate, and driven or you wouldn’t have made it to whatever place you’re currently in as an educator.

 But change requires self-awareness and a humble approach to your craft.
-The ability to see yourself and the need for change–within or around you–is the most critical step in any process of growth and change.
+Instructional strategies are great, but the ability to see yourself and the need for change–within or around you–is the most critical step in any process of growth and change.

 As often as possible, strive for a balance of thinking, tools, strategies, and related resources.
 The most popular, clicked, shared, and curated content on the internet is probably lists.
 Top 10 Strategies For _____, 25 Apps _____ , 8 Tips For _____, etc. This is probably because they’re easy to skim, extract takeaways, save, and move on with your life.

-But to really see change in your teaching, strive to have a balance of content—of thought leadership, tools, strategies, frameworks, and other resources that, in fragments, combine to make a fuller, clearer picture of the complexity of teaching and learning.
-Depending on your own expertise, experience, and comfort level, you may need more of one area and less of another, but resist the temptation to skip anything longer than a few paragraphs.
+But to really see a change in your teaching, strive to have a balance of content—of thought leadership, tools, strategies, frameworks, and other resources that, in fragments, combine to make a fuller, clearer picture of the complexity of teaching and learning.
+Depending on your own expertise, experience, and comfort level, you may need more of one area and less of another and that’s fine.
+But resist the temptation to skip anything longer than a few paragraphs and go straight for the pretty graphics, books, blog posts, and webinars with whiz-bang titles that promise you the world.

-Your time is valuable, but because it is valuable, all the more reason to seek out the strategy to use with the app in the learning model that followed up on the thinking in the inspiring piece you read last week.
+Your time is valuable but because it is valuable, that’s all the more reason to seek out the strategy to use with the app in the learning model that followed up on the thinking in the inspiring piece you read last week.
+Think of your needs as a kind of spectrum or hierarchy–or even a system of needs.

 Consistently look to integrate the content you read—with committees, PD plans, professional learning communities, parents, curriculum, student work, etc. Don’t just seek to “use” things, but rather to fuse them with other important pieces of the teaching and learning process.